Muninder Adavelli

 (Trustmary)

-Overall, people want to receive better service and get a better experience.
-Price is less relevant when they know they will receive either.
 Based on this information, you can give a competitive price while providing a great customer experience.
+Doing so assures more customers and profit.

 (Search Engine Journal)